All Episodes

-And I am your host, Rush Limboa from the Limboy Institute for Advanced Conservative Studies.
+I am your host, Rush Limbaugh from the Limbo Institute for Advanced Conservative Studies.

 Great to have you with us.

-And instant, an instant C, I told you so.
+An instant, an instant see, I told you so.

-After 100 years of sweat and toil to bring national health care and affordable health care to every citizen, it was Barack Obama who was able to pull it off this afternoon on PMS NBC Live.
+After 100 years of sweat and toil to bring national health care and affordable health care to every citizen, it was Barack Obama who was able to pull it off.

-The anchor was interviewing the governor of Virginia, well, the former governor Tim Cain said, uh Governor Michael Steele been slamming the party line vote with some very colorful language during a conference call with reporters took aim at Democrats.
+Well, the former governor, Tim Kaine, said, Governor Michael Steele has been slamming the party line vote with some very colorful language during a conference call with reporters took aim at Democrats.

 Begin with his claim the American people don't want this.